We are thrilled to announce the winners of this year’s Kids Write 4 Kids creative writing contest!

 We want to take this opportunity to celebrate all the participants.
 We encourage each of you to continue honing your skills, keep putting pen to paper, and never stop sharing your stories.

-Path of Thorns and A Piece of Me will be published in print and digitally for the world to read.
-These books will be available at Amazon, Google Play, Apple iBookstore, and Overdrive.
-Proceeds sold in 2024 will be donated to Myah Rathi Litteljohn and Alina Xiao’s charity of choice – Childhood Cancer Canada.
+The Legend of the Paper Cranes and Memoirs of a Tree Lord will be published in print and digitally for the world to read.
+These books will be available on Amazon, Google Play, Apple iBooks, and OverDrive.
+Proceeds from sales in 2025 will be donated to the winner’s charity of choice.

-In addition, we are extremely excited that Jiaxin Zou (aka.
-Flora) , an illustrator 2024 graduate from OCAD University, has graciously volunteered to lend her talent and time to illustrate the covers for our winners’ books.
-Flora’s unique style and artistic vision will undoubtedly add a beautiful dimension to these wonderful stories.
+In addition, we are extremely excited that Ali Brew, a 2025 graduate from the Sheridan Illustrator Program, has graciously volunteered to lend her talent and time to illustrate the covers for our winners’ books.
+Ali’s unique style and artistic vision will undoubtedly add a beautiful dimension to these wonderful stories.

-We extend our heartiest congratulations to the winners and express our gratitude to all the teachers, principals, parents, librarians, volunteers, and everyone who has made this contest a huge success.
-Initiatives like these help cultivate our younger generation’s creative spirit and love for reading and writing.
+We extend our heartiest congratulations to the winners and express our sincere gratitude to all the teachers, principals, parents, librarians, volunteers, and everyone who has contributed to making this contest a huge success.
+Initiatives like these help cultivate the creative spirit and love for reading and writing in our younger generation.

 Stay tuned for more updates.
 In the meantime, register for our weekly, free virtual Write It Workshop to continue honing your writing skills and inspiring others!